Training from Zero: Radio Frequency Machine Learning Data Quantity Forecasting: Introduction

 \section{Introduction}

 } \specialfirstword{M}{achine} Learning (ML) is ``the capacity of computers to learn and adapt without following explicit instructions, by using algorithms and statistical models to analyse and infer from patterns in data'' \cite{oxford_dict_ml}.
 No matter the field, ML begins and ends on the data available to use during training.
 Without relevant data to learn from, ML is effectively a ``garbage in, garbage out'' system \cite{mlgigo}.
 The application of ML to problems within the Radio Frequency (RF) domain is no exception to this rule, yet within the scope of intentional man-made emissions, data is easier to synthesize than within more prolific domains such as image processing \cite{oshea_synth}.
-Due to the readily available tools for developing ML-based algorithms (Tensorflow \cite{tensorflow}, PyTorch \cite{pytorch}, etc.), and this ease of synthesis for establishing comprehensive datasets, there has been an explosion of published work in the field, which has been only further spurred by the availability of open source toolsets for synthesizing RF waveforms such as GNU Radio \cite{gnuradio} and Liquid-DSP \cite{liquiddsp} to name a few.
+Due to the readily available tools for developing ML-based algorithms (Tensorflow \cite{tensorflow}, PyTorch \cite{pytorch}, etc.), and this ease of synthesis for establishing comprehensive datasets, there has been an explosion of published work in the field.
+Adding to the ease of training models, the RF domain has the availability of open source toolsets for synthesizing RF waveforms such as GNU Radio \cite{gnuradio} and Liquid-DSP \cite{liquiddsp} to name a few.
 However, going from a purely synthetic environment to a functional application running in the real world has a number of considerations that must be addressed.
 A brief explanation about the gaps from synthetic data to functional application data is discussed in Section \ref{sec:rf}.